Exploring Tbilisi And Georgia’s Unusual Sights

 You’ll get around easily here if you speak Russian or Georgian, and you’ll get by sometimes with English.
 Not so surprising, if a street sign, road sign, or shop sign is in two languages, it is more likely to be in Georgian and English rather than Georgian and Russian.
 Until 1991, when Georgia was granted independence from the USSR, Moscow’s policy towards its republics was to let be in terms of cultural tradition.
 As a result, much of Georgia’s tradition is, and always has been, Georgian.
 Today, Russians comprise only 7% of the population.
 So, English being the second language of the world, you’ll find some of it here in Georgia, too.

 There is a Sheraton Hotel here.
-The Metechi Palace bills itself as a five star hotel situated in the heart of the city.
+The Metechi Palace bills itself as a five-star hotel situated in the heart of the city.
 I stayed there for around three months.
 Generally, I was satisfied with everything to do with the hotel, but there were exceptional moments.
 I got to the point of naming the nights, when the three most sullen waitresses you’ve ever met were on duty together, as Macbeth Might.
 The waitresses were so bad they reminded me of the three witches in Shakespeare’s play of that name.
 The rest of the staff at the hotel were good to excellent I must stress.

-Unusual Georgian Sights
+Exploring Georgia’s Unusual Sights

 Churches abound in Georgia, and so do legends to go with them.
 Legend has it that a young Georgian Jew named Elias was in Jerusalem when Jesus died.
 He converted to Christianity and bought Jesus’ tunic off one of the Roman soldiers at Golgotha.
 Elias brought it back to Tbilisi and let his sister, Sidonia, touch it.
 Upon touching the tunic Sidonia was overcome and fell dead on the spot.
 She wouldn’t let the tunic loose even in death and was buried clutching it.
 Today Georgians believe that the spot is made extra-sacred because at the site a cedar of Lebanon sprang up.

+Exploring Georgia means visiting Mtkhseta.
 Mtkhtseta, the former capital of the country and home to a magnificent church, is about half an hour or so by car from Tbilisi and is well worth a visit.
 Even if you think you’ve seen enough churches, this is worth a visit.
 Make sure you learn some of the history of the church: including the story of why the hand of the designer/builder of the church is buried inside one of the walls.

-For example, on my first visit, I had a meeting with the manager of a gas supply company, and within two hours, he was providing me with a slap up meal in a restaurant.
-As is traditional, he took his own flagons of wine with him!
-On the next visit to Telavi, I had a meeting with the manager of an ice cream factory nearby and we ended up in a restaurant overlooking the town of Gurjaani.
+For example, on my first visit, I had a meeting with the manager of a gas supply company.
+Within two hours, he was providing me with a slap-up meal in a restaurant.
+As is tradition, he took his own flagons of wine with him!
+On my next visit to Telavi, I had a meeting with the manager of an ice cream factory nearby and we ended up in a restaurant overlooking the town of Gurjaani.

-Near Telavi you’ll find Ikhalto.
-It has a 12th century academy and a church.
+Near Telavi, you’ll find Ikhalto.
+It has a 12th-century academy and a church.
 It’s a serene setting, nestling in the hillside with birds twittering in the background.
 If you haven’t seen any wine jars by the time you get here, you won’t be disappointed, there are lots of them here.

-From Ikhalto, you can see the church at Allaverdi, and you must go there to see St. George’s Episcopal Cathedral, the only old Georgian church built on a plain.
+From Ikhalto, you can see the church at Alaverdi, and you must go there to see St. George’s Episcopal Cathedral, the only old Georgian church built on a plain.
 The rest were built in the mountains, on top of hills.
 Construction of St. George’s Episcopal Cathedral began in the 4th century, and it’s the tallest church in Georgia.
 As I went through the entrance gates, I was met by the most magnificent scent of the Tkemali tree.

 Take a white knuckle drive for three to four hours northwest of Tbilisi and you’ll find Kutaisi in the Imereti region.
-You’ve found Georgia’s second largest city.
+You’ve found Georgia’s second-largest city.
 The scenery as you drive towards Kutaisi is spectacular.
 Along the way, you will see things like batches of stalls where freshly baked bread is for sale.
 This bread is rather like the naan bread from India that’s cooked in a clay pot.
 This bread costs around 5 cents and should be eaten immediately as it doesn’t store very well.
-You will also find an area where there are all sorts of clay pots for sale, from plant pots and clay figures, to those huge wine pots.
+You will also find an area where there are all sorts of clay pots for sale, from plant pots and clay figures to those huge wine pots.

 As you get near to Batumi, you will climb up a mountainette and stumble over tea plantations!
 Batumi is surprisingly well preserved and I liked it.
-It’s most definitely a sea side resort on the Black Sea, and it’s most definitely worth a visit.
-Batumi is a sea port too.
+It’s most definitely a seaside resort on the Black Sea, and it’s most definitely worth a visit.
+Batumi is a seaport too.

-Many people aren’t aware that Joe Stalin was a Georgian and was born in Gori (rather an appropriate name, I suppose), around 90 kilometers from Tbilisi and almost on the way to Kutaisi.
+Many people aren’t aware that Joe Stalin was a Georgian and was born in Gori (rather an appropriate name, I suppose), around 90 kilometers from Tbilisi, and almost on the way to Kutaisi.
 On the basis that Stalin’s later life is not to be revered, I haven’t been to Gori or Stalin’s birthplace and never intend to.
 However, if you are in the area and want to visit, his house is now a museum, and for an additional fee, I’m told, you can sit on the bed in which Uncle Joe was born.
 Tacky!